IEEE PES Charles Concordia Power System Engineering Award

 - Professional leadership

 Nomination: A nomination package consists of two completed copies of the nomination form, written in English, along with not more than five one-page reference letters.
-A nomination package must be received by the Charles Concordia Power System Engineering Award Committee Chair on or before 31 January to be considered for the award.
+A nomination package must be received by the IEEE PES Charles Concordia Power System Engineering Award Committee Chair on or before 29 February to be considered for the award.
 The award will be presented during the PES General Meeting.
 The selection factors should be carefully considered during the preparation of nominations and reference letters.
 They must be complete and provide sufficient information to establish the candidate's contribution and role in high-voltage bulk power system engineering.

 - Download as a Word Document